Tilerphy/gifzip/README.md

 ## Sample:

 ```
+//you can also npm install gifzip and  then require("gifzip")
 var util = require("./index");

 //select a gif to unpack, the first argument could be filename or url